FREQUENTLY ASKED QUESTIONS

 At what age should I start grooming my puppy ?

 It is never too soon to start grooming.
 You should start brushing your puppy the day you bring it home, as it is an important part of the bonding process.
-As soon your puppy has completed it’s vaccinations (usually around 12 weeks of age) it should start making regular visits to the grooming salon to get acquainted with the groomer & professional grooming process, minimising stress & nerves for future visits.
-Grooming is a large part of your dog’s life & hopefully will be a pleasurable one.
+As soon your puppy has completed it’s vaccinations (usually around 12 weeks of age) it should start making regular visits to the grooming salon to become acquainted with the groomer & professional grooming process, minimising stress & nerves for future visits.
+This should be a gradual and pleasurable experience as grooming will be a large part of your dog’s life.

 My dogs coat is matted / tangled, can you brush it out ?

-The animal welfare act states that it’s an offence to cause animals pain or discomfort, & I reserve the right to refuse to do anything I think may be detrimental to your dog’s well-being.
+The Animal Welfare Act 2006 states that it’s an offence to cause animals pain or discomfort, & I reserve the right to refuse to do anything I think may be detrimental to your dog’s well-being.
 Ultimately your dog’s well-being & comfort is always my top priority.

 Can I bring a shampoo prescribed by my vet ?